Do This Before Pursuing Federal Contracts As an Independent Consultant

 • Legal assistance: In addition to taking a great deal of time to complete paperwork, there are legal implications.
 If you’re going through this process on your own, it’s a good strategy to obtain a legal review.

-• Liability Insurance: Liability insurance is a common feature of federal government contracts.
+• Liability insurance: Liability insurance is a common feature of federal government contracts.
 Even if you already have liability insurance, you may need to increase or add to your policy so that you can qualify.

-• Invoicing Requirements: There may be special invoicing requirements.
+• Invoicing requirements: There may be special invoicing requirements.
 Government contracting requires you to keep track of your funding and notify the government when you’ve reached 75% of your funding limit.
 Failure to do so may carry a penalty.
-It’s therefore important to read contracts very carefully to ensure that you understand your responsibilities as a contractor.
+It’s important to read contracts very carefully to ensure that you understand your responsibilities as a contractor.

-• Payment Terms: Payment terms may differ from standard business contracts.
+• Payment terms: Payment terms may differ from standard business contracts.
 It’s common for government contracts to be monthly, net-60, which means you may not receive payment for 90 days.
 Any mistakes can lead to a delay in payment for several months.

-How do You Pursue a Federal Contract?
+How Do You Pursue a Federal Contract?

 If you decide that you want to pursue federal contracting opportunities, you need to make sure that you have what you need to register your business in the System for Award Management (SAM).
 SAM is an official website of the U.S. government that houses a database of companies interested in government contracts.
 You’ll need to create an account and complete your profile to become searchable.